ThatsNotM3/HelpfulCommands/docs/commands.md

     </div>
 </div>
 ???+ hc-command "Command Info & Usage"
-    > Teleport to the block you are looking at, or in the direction you are looking at with a given distance
+    > Teleport to your or the world's spawn point

     ``` { .yaml .no-copy }
     /spawn <type> [action]